(214) 390-7947 (Overseas Callers)

 Can I get a tax deduction for my volunteer program?

-Yes, you can get a tax deduction for all of our volunteer programs as we are an American non-profit 501©3 volunteer organization which collaborates with many local level institutions and NGOs (non-governmental organizations) in Costa Rica.
+Yes, you can get a tax deduction for all of our volunteer programs as we are an American non-profit 501©3 volunteer organization which collaborates with many local-level institutions and NGOs (non-governmental organizations) in Costa Rica.
 IFRE remains devoted to maintaining both the quality of its volunteer programs as well as the safety of all participants involved.

 Can I get help to raise funds?